 Holds 250 active research partnerships with organizations such as St. Michael's Hospital and Toronto Hydro

-Home to over 40 award-winning student groups and teams, such as the Ryerson International Hyperloop Team, which offer the chance to travel to destinations in Canada and around the globe, meet new people, and compete against other schools
+Home to over 40 award-winning student groups and teams, such as the Metropolitan Hyperloop Team, which offer the chance to travel to destinations in Canada and around the globe, meet new people, and compete against other schools

 "We will cultivate our students’ talents and encourage a culture of advocacy and adventurousness.
 Social justice will be our touchstone as we educate our students to be innovators and leaders in a rapidly evolving legal landscape. "

 Based on 70 years of excellence, The Creative School offers research, education and innovation in media and communication, design and creative industries spanning across nine schools and 26 programs that have been identified as the top in their field both nationally and internationally

 "Combining state-of-the-art tech with creative inspiration, our tight-knit but global community is pushing the boundaries of creative exploration on a global scale, in every part of the world.
 We empower students to become the creative leaders of tomorrow."

 "If there's one word that encapsulates what happens here, and the people that come here, that embody this special place, it's creativity."

 Bachelor of Commerce (BComm) program ranked #1 in Canada, MBA program ranked #3 in Canada for integrating sustainability knowledge and skills into business education by Corporate Knights Better World Ranking (2020)

 The Ted Rogers School of Management (TRSM) received $7.7 million in external research funding (2021)

 75+ articles published in high ranking journals (2020)

 90% of co-op students within TRSM received a full-time job offer before graduation (2019)